 Mania for me is reckless, dangerous driving.
 It’s spending masses of money I don’t have.
 It’s an irrational, intense anger toward everything and everyone.
 For more, read Anger and Bipolar .
 It’s believing I can rule the world, and anything is possible.
 To read more of what I do when manic, check out Mania is… Paranoia follows me everywhere, whispering in my ear.
 It’s hearing voices that boost my self belief.

 The problem I have over and over again is whether I’m in a good mood or in the early stages of hypomania.
 Hypomania is the lesser extreme of mania.
 Your self confidence is unbound, you feel constantly restless and itching to start that new project you’ve been dreaming about.
 A good mood and hypomania can present as extremely similar to an outsider and even feel the same to myself.
 I have been in a hypomanic state when family and friends believed I was just happy.
-What they didn’t see was that I was constantly ‘on’, like a light with a faulty switch that can never be turned off into you fix the problem.
+What they didn’t see was that I was constantly ‘on’, like a light with a faulty switch that can never be turned off until you fix the problem.
 It’s a dangerous time, as relentless energy pushes me on further to do more and more.
 I can’t sleep or eat because my mind is desperately active; it needs to be satiated with action and excitement.

 If this isn’t addressed and treated, hypomania can easily turn and I find myself in the throes of mania.
 Mania doesn’t always feel good.
 You’re not always ecstatic and the life of the party.
 It can be as self destructive and life threatening as depression.
 It’s hypomania but brighter, louder, so much so it’s like your senses are overloaded.
 It can be irritating and unpleasant, like when you’re trying to sleep and it’s three in the morning, but your body is constantly in an awkward position and you can never seem to get comfortable.
 I feel like raging and screaming because of the pressure building inside my head, but there’s no release valve.
 It’s not anything like feeling ‘good.’